 In order to get somewhere, you have achievable goals.
 Things you can do within one week or one month.
 Actually, that works on a daily basis too.
 Today you have to do these very things and if you do them all, know that there are some more to do so you won’t have to work over the weekend to finish up and yet reach all your goals.

-The other important part in goal setting is accountability.
+The other important part of goal setting is accountability.
 It’s nice to set a goal, but if you just sit there and don’t do anything about it, it won’t make you move forward.
 You have to be accountable, either to yourself or to someone who can help you with it.
 When you are by yourself, it’s certainly the hardest.
 No one is going to push you to take that goal to completion but yourself.
-Yet, if you do want that million dollar, that nice carrot, you probably want to look into how to make yourself accountable to all your goals and accomplishments.
+Yet, if you do want that million dollars, that nice carrot, you probably want to look into how to make yourself accountable for all your goals and accomplishments.

-I suggest the following as a way to motivate and setup goals for yourself.
+I suggest the following as a way to motivate and set up goals for yourself.

 Have a good idea of what your final outcome is going to be.